-School Funding Contingency (2ZH) - This unfunded appropriation is used to address unforeseen problems that arise during the course of a biennium.
-Special language allows the transfer of this appropriation to address problem areas.
+School Funding Contingency (2ZH) - This unfunded appropriation is used to address unforeseen problems that arise during the course of

 The Agency Request reflects the FY25 requests from the 2022 Fall Budget Hearings Summary Manuals.
 The Legislative Recommendation and Executive Recommendation reflect the FY25 ALC/JBC recommendation from the 2022 Fall Budget Hearings Summary Manuals, any Governor's Letters adopted and member amendments.